mmeuser/wkhtmltopdf-amd64-win/README.md

 wkhtmltopdf
 ================

-This repository contains the Windows binaries from the [wkhtmltopdf project](http://wkhtmltopdf.org/).
+This repository contains the Windows (MSVC 2013) 64-bit binaries from the [wkhtmltopdf project](http://wkhtmltopdf.org/).
 More about the functionality of wkhtmltopdf and wkthmltoimage can be found there.

 ## Installation